writethedocs/www/docs/book.rst

+:orphan:

 Write the Docs: The Book
 ========================

+.. warning:: This is just a basic outline which doesn't exist yet.

 This page will organize the content of our repository into the format of a book.